 Most modern wine rooms are actively cooled, which means that they need to be properly designed and constructed to maintain the desired temperature and humidity.

-Custom wine cellar design and wine cellar installation involve the building and installation of all aspects of a wine storage space, including the application of proper insulation, a vapor barrier and drywall, supplying the right type of climate control systems, and providing wine racking solutions, flooring material and wine cellar entry doors.
+Custom wine cellar design and wine cellar installation involves the building and installation of all aspects of a wine storage space, including the application of proper insulation, a vapor barrier, and drywall, supplying the right type of climate control systems, and providing wine racking solutions, flooring material, and wine cellar entry doors.

 Proper wine cellar construction and wine room preparation is crucial to controlling factors that can influence the environmental conditions of a wine cellar space.